mbari-org/vars-annotation/docs/resources/markdown/BUILD.md

 ### Define JPACKAGE_HOME

-The looks for the environment variable `JPACKAGE_HOME`.
+The build looks for the environment variable `JPACKAGE_HOME`.
 This is the equivalent of `JAVA_HOME` but points to the JDK 14+ build.
 Here's examples

 __macOS__: E